rafiina/CTF-Write-Ups/Cyber-Apocalypse-2021/web/BlitzProp/README.md

 }
 ```

-We are presented with a server error, but it just shows our code executed!
+We are presented with a server error, but the ouput is just `find` errors.
+Our code executed succesfully!

 ```log
 Error: Command failed: find / -type f -name '*flag*' > static/possible_flags.txt